Icy-Mountain-studio/energy-battle-remake/README.md

 # Project Ark & The Noah Kernel

-Welcome to **Energy War - Remake**, a classic turn-based strategy game brought to life in your terminal!
+Welcome to **Energy Battle - Remake**, a classic turn-based strategy game brought to life in your terminal!
 At its heart, this project is a tale of two key components:

-*   **Ark (`ark.py`)**: The frontend and game-specific logic for "Energy War".
+*   **Ark (`ark.py`)**: The frontend and game-specific logic for "Energy Battle".
 It defines the rules, the actions, and the player experience.
 *   **Noah (`noah.py`)**: The powerful, decoupled, turn-based game kernel that drives the action.
 It's the engine under the hood.

 This document focuses primarily on the **Noah Kernel**, the architectural centerpiece of this project.